Our Journey in 2019 & 2020

-In late 2016, under pressure from land rights activists and organizations (including Namati and our partners), the Government of Kenya passed the Community Land Act, a progressive and historic law that provides a framework for the registration and legal recognition of community lands.
-Namati’s Community Land Protection (CLP) program supports ordinary citizens to understand this law, to use it to legally protect their community land, and to advocate for changes if it is not working as intended.
+In late 2016, under pressure from land rights activists and organizations (including Namati), the Government of Kenya passed the Community Land Act, a progressive and historic law that enables communities to secure legal title to their lands.
+Namati’s Community Land Protection program supports ordinary citizens to understand the Act, use it to legally protect their community land, and to advocate for changes to the law and its implementation if it is not working as intended.

 Our Grassroots Impact at a Glance

-This short film shows the legal empowerment journey of two individuals who worked with their communities to secure their rights to their land.
+Filmed in late 2019, this short film shows the legal empowerment journey of two individuals, Matito Leruso and Isaiah Lesurunka, who worked with their communities to secure their long-overdue rights to their land.